2 Peter 3:3-5 (New International Reader's Version)

 5 Long ago, God's word brought the heavens into being.
 His word separated the earth from the waters.
 And the waters surrounded it.
 But those people forget things like that on purpose.

 Think about it.
 Why do you think that anything about Christianity is constantly under attack?
 Why is it that every Christmas and Easter season, especially in the United States the belief in the God of the Bible and the atoning work of Jesus Christ on the cross is always under attack?
-This past Easter season the Discovery Channel aired a program questioning the validity and accuracy of the events of the crucifixion and resurrection, and you can always count on Newsweek and other magazines to have a cover story that seeks to diminish or criticize our belief.

 I watched recently on the National Geographic as skeptics and very "learned" men studied and speculated the validity of the Shroud of Turin.
 Right after that program was one stating that the story of Noah's Ark was a myth.
 Programs like this disputing something concerning our faith can be seen almost daily on television and the assault on Christianity does not let up.
 Then there are the movies such as the Da Vinci Code, The Last Temptation of Christ, The Golden Compass, Religulous, Jesus Camp, Dogma, and many others.
 It seems at every turn anything Christian is ridiculed, slandered and discounted.